wp-plugins/wp-auto-affiliate-links/readme.txt

 = 2.9.2 =
 * Added icon for delete button
-* Add link is also done through ajax for a better user experience
+* Add link is also done through AJAX for a better user experience

 = 2.9.1 =
-* Delete link functionality is done now through ajax (without refreshing page)
+* Delete link functionality is done now through AJAX (without refreshing page)

 = 2.9 =
 * Updated the database table fields to match the pro version of the plugin.